 - blueberries (or pomegranate seeds)

-And for a low carb or keto autumn harvest salad, you can leave out the:
+And for a low carb or keto fall harvest salad, you can leave out the:

-For a paleo and Whole 30 compliant version, simply leave out the dried cranberries.
+For a paleo and Whole30 compliant fall salad, simply leave out the dried cranberries.

 SO HOW DO YOU PREPARE KALE FOR A SALAD?